 This study was guided by Biggs' (2003) 3 Ps Model of Learning.
 The three aspects of Biggs' model include presage (students' learning-related predispositions), process (an approach to learning when student and teaching contexts combine), and product (desirable learning outcomes).
 In this model, students' learning is viewed as a product of intertwined relationships between student and teaching factors to produce desirable outcomes.
 Whilst 'learning' as an end product is important, this study specifically focused on individual characteristics and group work which may influence students' approaches to learning.
-Many factors that may contribute positively or negatively towards group work have already been identified in the literature, yet none appear to examine group work and approaches to learning.
-With regard to Biggs' (2003) model, this study focused on the relationships between the presage and process components, which are depicted in Fig. 1.
+Many factors that may contribute positively or negatively towards group work have already been identified in the literature, yet none appear to examine group work and approaches to learnings between the presage and process components, which are depicted in Figure 1.
 The key research question was: What are the relationships between students' individual characteristics, group work and students' approach to learning?